Nostradamus in popular culture: Music

 British singer/songwriter Al Stewart's album Past, Present and Future was a concept album including a song about every decade of the 20th century.
 As Stewart wrote the album in 1973, events from the latter years of the century were covered by the song "Nostradamus", in which some of the prophecies are quoted.
 One of the prophecies appears to refer to the future fall of the Berlin Wall and the unnatural death of a Pope named Pol; events which might have been considered predictable, even if the date was not.

 1977 Moody Blues member Justin Hayward wrote a song on his album Songwriter called "Nostradamus".

 Iron Maiden's "Die With Your Boots On" from the 1983 album Piece of Mind pokes fun at Nostradamus and his believers.

 In 1984, Manfred Mann's Earth Band released the album Somewhere in Afrika, which contains a cover of the Al Stewart song, mistitled as "Eyes of Nostradamus".

 Project Driver is a studio album by the heavy metal supergroup M.A.R.S., released in 1986 that contains the song "Nostradamus" about the prophet.

 Composer Robert Steadman has twice used Nostradamus' prophecies in pieces of music: in 1987, quatrains by Nostradamus were juxtaposed with the Latin Requiem Mass text and poems on environmental issues.
-And in 1999, he set what was thought by some to be Nostradamus's prediction of the end of the world for soprano and chamber ensemble in The Final Prophecy.
+In 1999, he set what was thought by some to be Nostradamus's prediction of the end of the world for soprano and chamber ensemble in The Final Prophecy.

 Nostradamus is briefly mentioned in the They Might Be Giants song "My Evil Twin" from their 1992 album Apollo 18.

 The 1993 album The Window of Life by Pendragon includes a song entitled "Nostradamus (Stargazing)".

 Haggard produced two albums dealing with the seer Michel de Notredame in the dark days of The Black Plague in Europe: And Thou Shalt Trust... the Seer in 1997 and Awaking the Centuries in 1998.

-Darkane's Song "July 1999" from Rusted Angel, is all about the Nostradamus dated prophecy.
+Darkane's Song "July 1999" from Rusted Angel, is about the Nostradamus dated prophecy.